 Sánguches (sandwiches) are particularly popular in Lima where they are usually made with sliced pork, either jamon del pais (country ham), jamon norte (similar to a US-style Virginia ham), or chancho asado (grilled pork).

 Peru is a relatively large country and 60% of it is covered by the Amazon, so it’s no surprise there is a unique cuisine de la selva (jungle cuisine) incorporating the unique ingredients found there.
 Juanes (shown earlier) are one example.
-Tacachos, balls of mashed plantain usually containing chicharron (fried meaty pork skin) or cecina which is wonderful smoked pork which tastes like bacon but with less fat.
-The plate on the right in the photo above has two tacachos made with cecina along with a chorizo and a piece of cecina on the side.
+Tacachos, balls of mashed plantain usually containing chicharron (fried meaty pork skin) or cecina which is wonderful smoked pork that tastes like bacon but with less fat.
+The plate on the right in the photo above has two tacachos made with cecina along with a chorizo (sausage) and a piece of cecina on the side.
 The plate on the left includes chaufa Amazonica, a version of chaufa incorporating Amazonian ingredients like cecina, chorizo, and plantains.

 Traditional Peruvian meat dishes include puca picant, a traditional dish that comes from Ayacucho.
 Puca means red in Quechua and picante means spicy in Spanish, so the name literally means “spicy red.
 Here it’s served with chicharron (fried meaty pork skin).
 Cuchimanka or cuchi kanka (lemeans roast pork in Quechua.
 On the plate above it’s served with habas (fava beans) and a potato with cheese.

-Another traditional Peruvian meat dish is cabrito al horno which is oven roasted baby goat.
+Another traditional Peruvian meat dish is cabrito al horno which is oven-roasted baby goat.
 Arroz con pato (rice with duck) is another beloved dish, particularly in northern Peru.

-The grill area (brasas) at Mistura is enormous and popular.
+The grill area at Mistura is enormous and popular.
 Here you can find chancho a la palo which is a whole pig splayed out and cooked over an open fire.
 Chancho al cilindro, pork grilled in a barrel, is another favorite.

 Cuy a la palo is guinea pig cooked on a skewer over a fire.
 The longest line we saw at Mistura was for cuy a la palo and cuy was the most sold item at Mistura this year.

 Caja China is a method of cooking in which meat is cooked under coals placed in a box.
 Pachamanca (from the Quechua words for earth and pot) uses an Incan form of cooking with meat and potatoes placed in the ground and covered with hot stones.
-Kankachos (right) is seasoned lamb wrapped in a fabric and cooked in a clay oven.
+Kankachos (right) is seasoned lamb wrapped in fabric and cooked in a clay oven.

 Sweets and desserts are a big deal throughout Latin America.
 Peru offers picarones (fried rings of dough topped with sauce – like a thin, crisp donut), yucitas (fried yucca flour like a beignet), arroz con leche (rice pudding in many forms), turrones, alfajores (similar to their more famous cousins from Argentina), and lots of types of helados (ice cream) including versions made with quinoa and one made with cheese.